somenath203/FitBites/README.md

 ## Disclaimer

-The creator of this application is not responsible for any incorrect content created as the Groq API's functioning is beyond the creator's control.
+The creator of this application is not responsible for any incorrect content created as the Groq API and Llama3-8b-8192 model's functioning is beyond the creator's control.